catseye/Castile/README.markdown

 ### Union Types ###

-Values of union type are created with the type promotion operator, `as ... in ...`.
+Values of union type are created with the type promotion operator, `as ...`.
 Type promotion has a very low precedence, and can be applied to any expression.

-The type after the `in` must be a union.
+The type after the `as` must be a union.

     | fun main() {
     |   var a = 20;
     |   var b = 30;
-    |   a + b as integer in string
+    |   a + b as integer
     | }
     ? bad cast